neobourbaki/Library/database/2KC0FK3Z/2KC0FK3Z_a.md

 \end{aligned}
 $$

-In other words, the map
+In other words, the action is given by the Lie algebra homomorphism

 $$
 \begin{aligned}